The Most Shocking Revelations From Danny Masterson's Rape Trial - E! Online

 Masterson, who's been married to wife Bijou Phillips since 2011, remains an active member of the Church of Scientology, while his three accusers—whose names are not public—have stated that they are now ex-Scientologists but were members when they were allegedly attacked.

-Philips accompanied her husband to court Tuesday, where she was joined by his brother Chris Masterson and other family members.
+Phillips accompanied her husband to court Tuesday, where she was joined by his brother Chris Masterson and other family members.

 The women testified at a preliminary hearing last year that they were initially reluctant to go to police because of church pressure.